mkilgore/qb64pe-json/README.md

 array you can make use of `JsonTokenTotalChildren(array)` and pass it the token id to retrieve the number of children (entries) in that array.
 You can then additionally make use of `JsonTokenGetChild(array, index)` to get the token id of each child of the array.
-Note the indexes into the array start at zero Ex.
-`JsonTokenGetChild(array, 0)` would return 8, the bool in the array since it is the first entry. `JsonTokenGetChild(array, 2)` would return 10, the last entry in the array.
+Note the indexes into the array start at zero, so `JsonTokenGetChild(array, 0)` would return 8, the bool in the array since it is the first entry. `JsonTokenGetChild(array, 2)` would return 10, the last entry in the array.
 You can of course then pass those token ids to the various